jerry-jeon/LogJerry/README.md

 The other platforms except Mac ARM64, you can build an application that runs on your platform by yourself.
 1. Clone this repository
-2. Execute `createDistributable` gradle task. `./gradlew createDistributable`
+2. Execute `createReleaseDistributable` gradle task.
+Run command `./gradlew createReleaseDistributable` on the project top directory
 3. Check `build/compose/binaries/main/app` folder

 ### Next features